imCodePartnerAB/imcms/docs/getting-started/setup/before.rst

 Setting up database
 -------------------

-ImCMS works fine with **MySQL 5.7** but may work on higher versions too.
+ImCMS works fine with **MySQL 5.7+** but may work on higher versions too.
-Create new database on your database server, as appropriate for your type of database server and your preferred default language.
+You need to create new database on your database server.

 Example:
 ^^^^^^^^